 Gites les Remparts de Riquewihr

-Whether you are traveling solo ( as I was), with a partner, a group of friends, or family, Gites les Remparts de Riquewihr can accommodate you in the heart of the Alsace wine country.
+Whether you are traveling solo or with a partner, a group of friends, or family, Gites les Remparts de Riquewihr can accommodate you in the heart of the Alsace wine country.
 Gites (holiday rental), is a collection of fourteen, self-catered apartments, located in historic buildings that have been meticulously restored.
-Owners Jean-Paul and Martine Krebs have been in the hospitality and tourism business for decades.
-You will find everything necessary for a fantastic holiday in Riquewihr.

 The White Stork, Little Wolf, and Fox and Grape are a few of the more popular rentals.
 If you have a special need just ask when you book.